stefan-hoeck/idris2-sop/src/Doc/Metadata.md

 Like `SOP`, `TypeInfo` is indexed over a list of lists of values to match the structure of the generic code of a data type.

-Before we learn how to use meta data to write our own interface implementations, here are two data types with automatically derived `Meta` and `Show` implementations (we have to use fully qualified names, because module `Doc.Deriving` contains private data types with identital names, which seems to confuse Idris):
+Before we learn how to use metadata to write our own interface implementations, here are two data types with automatically derived `Meta` and `Show` implementations (we have to use fully qualified names, because module `Doc.Deriving` contains private data types with identical names, which seems to confuse Idris):

 ```idris
 export